Wimmics/CovidOnTheWeb/doc/01-data-modeling.md

 # CORD19-NEKG Data Modeling

-The description of each article comes in two parts: (1) metadata and (2) annotations about named entities.
-These are exemplified below.
+The description of each article comes in two parts: (1) metadata such as title and authors, and (2) annotations about named entities.
+Below we exemplify and described these parts.

 ## Namespaces